Length of stay: 2 days

 Visited: February 2019

 In light of a recent snow storm (or rather storms), we decided to take advantage of the abundance of fresh snow and head up north to spend our Family Day long weekend here in Ontario.
-We visited Arrowhead Provincial Park and the neighbouring Algonquin Provincial Park, which both boast of hosting a variety of winter activities, including: skating, snowshoeing, and cross-country skiing.
+We visited Arrowhead Provincial Park yesterday and planned to spend the remainder of our long weekend in Algonquin Provincial Park, which also hosts a variety of winter activities, including: skating, snowshoeing, and cross-country skiing.
+We’ve only ever been here in the summer for our annual canoe adventure into the interior, so it was a nice to see the park transformed into a winter wonderland.

 We went to bed at an embarrassingly early time last night.
 So this morning we woke up bright and early ready for another day outside in the snow.
 After eating some breakfast, we headed out for the day.
 Except it was absolutely freezing outside: -21°C (felt like -28°C with the windchill).
 We wussed-out and returned to our warm hotel room decided to wait an hour or two for it to warm up outside.